 Some of Australia's trading partners do not have Queensland fruit fly in their countries.
 Therefore, some host fruit and vegetables need to be treated to reduce the quarantine risk associated with this pest.

 For some countries, there are trade protocols or other import conditions in place that describe these quarantine measures.

-For more information about which Queensland fruit fly host product requires treatment or other quarantine measures, businesses are advised to visit the Australian Government Department of Agriculture and Water Resources website, which is updated regularly.
+For more information about which Queensland fruit fly host product requires treatment or other quarantine measures, businesses are advised to visit the Australian Government Department of Agriculture website, which is updated regularly.

 Agriculture Victoria's international market access team

 Agriculture Victoria has a market access team that works with Victorian fruit, vegetable, grain, seed and other industries to maintain, improve or expand their access into overseas markets.